istio/istio.io/content/en/blog/2021/wasm-progress/index.md

 ## Istio Wasm SIG and Future Work

 Although we have made a lot of progress on Wasm extensibility, there are still many aspects of the project that remain to be completed.
-In order to consolidate the efforts from various parties and better tackle the challenges ahead, we have formed an [Istio WebAssembly SIG](https://tinyurl.com/istio-wasm-sig), with aim of providing a standard and reliable way for Istio to consume Wasm extensions.
+In order to consolidate the efforts from various parties and better tackle the challenges ahead, we have formed an [Istio WebAssembly SIG](https://discuss.istio.io/t/introducing-wasm-sig/9930), with aim of providing a standard and reliable way for Istio to consume Wasm extensions.
 Here are some of the things we are working on:

 * **A first-class extension API**: Currently Wasm extensions needs to be injected via Istio's `EnvoyFilter` API.
 A first-class extension API will make using Wasm with Istio easier, and we expect this to be introduced in Istio 1.10.
 * **Distribution artifacts interoperability**: Built on top of Solo.io’s [WebAssembly OCI image spec effort](https://www.solo.io/blog/announcing-the-webassembly-wasm-oci-image-spec/), a standard Wasm artifacts format will make it easy to build, pull, publish, and execute.
 * **Container Storage Interface (CSI) based artifacts distribution**: Using istio-agent to distribute modules is easy for adoption, but may not be efficient as each proxy will keep a copy of the Wasm module.
 As a more efficient solution, with [Ephemeral CSI](https://kubernetes-csi.github.io/docs/ephemeral-local-volumes.html), a DaemonSet will be provided which could configure storage for pods.
 Working similarly to a CNI plugin, a CSI driver would fetch the Wasm module out-of-band from the xDS flow and mount it inside the `rootfs` when the pod starts up.

-If you would like to join us, we meet every other week Tuesdays at 2PM Pacific Time.
-(5PM ET, 11PM CET)
+If you would like to join us, the group will meet every other week Tuesdays at 2PM PT.
+You can find the meeting invitation at [Istio working group calendar](https://github.com/istio/community/blob/master/WORKING-GROUPS.md#working-group-meetings).

 We look forward to seeing how you will use Wasm to extend Istio!